Disclosure: This article contains affiliate links. We may earn a commission at no extra cost to you.

 Xero

 A cloud-native platform built with clean design and global accessibility in mind.
-Xero offers 50+ reports with strong customization, the best bank reconciliation workflow in the business, and multi-currency support on all plans — not just higher tiers.
-Its real-time financial dashboard with customizable widgets provides at-a-glance visibility into cash flow, and Xero Analytics includes cash flow forecasting.
+Xero has 50+ reports with strong customization, the best bank reconciliation workflow in the category, and multi-currency support on all plans — not just higher tiers.
+Its real-time financial dashboard has customizable widgets for at-a-glance cash flow visibility, and Xero Analytics includes cash flow forecasting.

-- Standout feature: Unlimited users on every plan — the fairest pricing model for collaborative teams
+- Unlimited users on every plan — the fairest pricing model for collaborative teams

 - Integrations: Shopify, WooCommerce, Salesforce, HubSpot, Stripe, GoCardless, and 1,000+ more

-Pros: Best value pricing (unlimited users on all plans), excellent real-time dashboard, strongest multi-currency support with unlimited currencies, clean modern interface, Hubdoc included free.
+Pros: Best value pricing (unlimited users on all plans), excellent real-time dashboard, multi-currency on every plan, clean modern interface, Hubdoc included free.

-Cons: No native US payroll (requires Gusto integration), limited phone support on lower plans, smaller accountant network than QuickBooks, Early plan limits invoices to 20 per month and bills to 5 per month.
+Cons: No native US payroll (requires Gusto integration), limited phone support on lower plans, smaller accountant network than QuickBooks, Early plan limits invoices to 20 per month and bills to 5.

 Verdict: The best value for teams that need multi-user access without per-seat pricing.
 Ideal for agencies, international businesses, and budget-conscious growing companies.